Poisson--Dirichlet approximation for counting integers with divisors in an interval: Abstract

 \section{Abstract}

-We give a simple inequality that compares the laws of two random variables taking values in a convex set of any normed vector space.
-By combining it with Arratia's coupling, recently refined by Koukoulopoulos and the author, we present a general strategy to reduce the problem of finding an asymptotic formula for the number of integers whose prime factorization falls into any given subset of $\ell^1(\mathbb R)$, to finding upper bounds for two key probabilities measuring proximity to the boundary of the subset in question.
+We give a simple inequality that compares the laws of two random variables taking values in a convex subset of a normed vector space.
+By combining this with Arratia's coupling, recently refined by Koukoulopoulos and the author, we obtain a general strategy to reduce the problem of finding an asymptotic formula for the number of integers whose prime factorization lies in any given subset of $\ell^1(\mathbb R)$, to bounding two key probabilities measuring proximity to the boundary of the subset in question.